 - Created on the 20 October, 2017.

 Walnut can be described as a nut from any tree belonging to the genus (Juglans) and family (Juglandaceae), in particular the Juglans regia.
 Walnuts are one of the main ingredient of Fesenjan (Iranian cuisine), they are also used in making brownies, garnish on some foods and ice cream toppings.
 It is a nutrient-dense with protein and many fatty acids, the fraction of protein present in walnuts is relatively high (approx. 15%).
 Many of these proteins are found to be responsible for causing allergic reactions (for example rJug r1 and rJug r4), even the consumption of small quantities of walnut can lead to allergic responses and in severe cases result in causing anaphylactic shock.
 Many of these nuts are also heat resistant and this property makes them stable during many different production processes, this makes walnut a crucial food allergen.
 This explains why in a number of cases the presence of walnut residues in many food cannot be excluded.
 It is highly recommended to avoid eating any walnuts or walnut containing food if a person is known to have an allergy.
-Walnut ELISA kit offers a highly specific and sensitive method to measure quantitative amounts of walnut residues present in cereals, chocolate and ice cream.
+The following walnut ELISA kit offers a highly specific and sensitive method to measure quantitative amounts of walnut residues present in cereals, chocolate and ice cream.

 The minimum detection sensitivity level of walnut residues using current walnut ELISA kit was 0.35 ppm.
-The standard range for this ELISA assay is 2.0 – 60.0 ppm.
+The standard range for this assay is 2.0 – 60.0 ppm.

 - Detection of walnut residues in foods using an enzyme-linked immunosorbent assay.
 J Food Sci.
 (2009) 74 (6): T51-7.
 Niemann L., et al.